ZeroDarkHardy/MongoDB-Installation-Instructions-PC-/README.md

 Check to see if you have pymongo installed in your dev Conda environment.

-#### For Mac Users:

-1. Activate your dev Conda development environment (if it isn’t already activated) by running the following code in your terminal:
+1. Launch the Anaconda prompt and run:
    ```sh
    conda activate dev
    ```

-#### For Windows Users:

-1. Launch the Anaconda prompt for your dev environment.

 #### Check for PyMongo Installation: